-Do step into a customer’s shoes and you will get to know disadvantages/downsides of your non-mobile friendly website.
-Is the drop down menu of your website that appears tiny on the screen of mobile websites smoothly navigable?
+Do step into a customer’s shoes and you will get to know the disadvantages/downsides of your non-mobile friendly website.
+Is the drop-down menu of your website that appears tiny on the screen of mobile websites smoothly navigable?
 What if the call to action that appears so tiny as to be invisible is overlooked by potential customers?
 What if you want to mail a specific product to someone, but you face difficulty finding the email tab/button?
 Such drawbacks frustrate prospects leading to a great disadvantage of the business.
-If a traditional website without responsive theme is adapted into a mobile website, it will full of advantages.
+If a traditional website without a responsive theme is adapted to a mobile website, it will full of advantages.

-The lack of mobile friendliness has not only direct but also indirect effects.
-All marketing strategies, offline or online or both, around a traditional website may not deliver the expected results.
-All marketing strategies including social media marketing, email marketing, content marketing, newsletter marketing and phone SMS marketing are aimed to generate leads for business.
+The lack of mobile-friendliness has not only direct but also indirect effects.
+All marketing strategies, offline or online or both, around a traditional website, may not deliver the expected results.
+All marketing strategies including social media marketing, email marketing, content marketing, newsletter marketing, and phone SMS marketing are aimed to generate leads for the business.
 Those leads are converted into sales when potential customers interact with the business website and are satisfied with the experience as well as the service.
 If the website neither performs well nor loads features properly on mobile devices, the end result of those marketing campaigns will be depressing.